Why did the Board of the Society propose these changes?

 However, the distribution to individual members would be very small compared to the benefit to charity.
 Over 85% of members have consistently indicated through their votes at the AGM that they wish the income of the Society to be used for charitable purposes and a distribution of assets to members was not considered consistent with the Society’s purposes or heritage.

-Who will pay the cost of the winding up the Society?
+Who paid the cost of winding up the Society?

-The Bank pays the Society’s costs of the AGM and will pay for the costs of the liquidator of the Society and the costs of the professionals advising the Society on this proposal.
+The Bank has paid the costs of the liquidation of the Society and the costs of the professionals advising the Society on the proposal.

 Will my savings account still be protected by the Financial Services Compensation Scheme?